Former Rockland assessor claims city fired her when she was disabled

 On Dec.
 20, 2016, French claims she told her employer that she expected to return to work part time in early January and full time by the end of January.
 At that point, the city terminated her employment, French states in the complaint.

-A right to sue letter means that the Human Rights Commission has found grounds for a discrimination claim.
-However, the letter “does not analyze or decide anything about the case otherwise,” Sneirson said in an email Monday.
+A right to sue letter can be issued when a complaint has been pending with the Human Rights Commission for at least 180 days and the commission has not completed the investigation, according to Snerison.

+“It really doesn’t mean anything,” Amy Freeman, an attorney representing Rockland said.
+Freeman declined to comment on specifics regarding French’s claim.

-Messages for French’s attorney, John Gause, and Rockland’s attorney, Ann Freeman, were not immediately returned Monday afternoon.
+A message for French’s attorney, John Gause, was not returned Monday afternoon.

 Follow the Bangor Daily News on Facebook for the latest Maine news.

-Note: Correction: A previous version of this story misstated what it means when a right to sue letter is issued.